-I was 15 when I found out I was pregnant, and everything changed for me in an instant.
+I’ve had the teen motherhood experience. was 15 when I found out I was pregnant, and everything changed for me in an instant.
 I was terrified, and yet for me, like many other Latina teens, neither abortion nor adoption was an option.
 It’s not that I don’t believe in those options for others; but at that point in my life, the values of my upbringing were so strict that I didn’t even consider them.
 In addition to the discomfort of morning sickness, I walked around for several months in a bit of a daze.
 I didn’t even tell my best friends that I was pregnant.
 I couldn’t get the words out of my mouth.

 There was shame and guilt for having gotten myself into that situation, as well as a completely new outlook.
 I remember having no idea what my future would hold, and yet knowing that from now on, every decision was going to center around the fact that I had to care for my child.
 I knew I had to do the best I could for myself in order to have the best life for my baby.
 I didn’t “give everything up” for him; rather, I made everything happen because of him.

 Read Related: The Real Struggles of America’s Teen Moms

 According to data from Centers for Disease Control and Prevention’s National Center for Health Statistics, birth rates for Latina teens have reached an “all time low,” and currently Latinas enjoy the lowest rate on record for them.
 In spite of this, Latina teen birth and pregnancy rates are almost twice the national average and have declined approximately half as fast as national rates.
 At present, The National Campaign to Prevent Teen and Unwanted Pregnancy (“The National Campaign”) estimates that 52% of Latinas will become pregnant at least once by age 20—compared to nearly 3 in 10 teen girls overall.
 That’s over half of us!